Minimizing Traffic Ticket Consequences

 In many cases, it is possible to negotiate a ticket down to a less serious offense.
 If a fair settlement is not possible, I can help protect your driving privileges in court.
 In many cases, you may not even have to make an appearance in court.
 I can help you explore your options and determine the best way to shield you from the worst consequences of a traffic violation.

 Contact Me For A Free Consultation

 I represent both New York drivers and drivers from out of state who have received a traffic ticket while visiting upstate.
 To find out more about how I can help you, call the law office of Timothy J. Hennessy, PLLC at 716-276-0980 to schedule a free consultation.
 You may also contact me online.
-Located in Williamsville, I represent people who have received tickets across the Buffalo metro area and throughout Erie County.
+Located in Buffalo, I represent people who have received tickets across the Buffalo metro area and throughout Erie County.